mklabs/node-build-script/readme.md

   with revved assets, concat'd / minified scripts and stylesheets, and html files and templates with references replaced.

+This two directories may be setup using `grunt.js` staging and production config values.

 If you'd like to trigger the build script in watch mode, you may want to run this command instead: